Federal Tax Credits for Hiring Veterans

 On December 18, 2015, President Obama signed into law the Protecting Americans from Tax Hikes Act of 2015 (the PATH Act) that extends and modifies the Work Opportunity Tax Credit Program, WOTC), resulting in an extension of the Returning Heroes and Wounded Warrior Credits.
-Both of these credits expired on December 31, 2014, but were retroactively reinstated for 2015 and extended through the end of 2019.
+Both of these credits were retroactively reinstated for 2015 and extended through the end of 2020.
 These credits, in addition to the Differential Wage Payment Credit, offer three ways your company can claim tax credits for employing qualifying veterans.

 Returning Heroes Tax Credit

 - Short-term Unemployed: A credit of 40% of the first $6,000 of wages (up to $2,400) for employers who hire veterans who have been in receipt of unemployment insurance or compensation for at least 4 weeks or who have received assistance from a supplemental nutrition assistance program under the Food and Nutrition Act of 2008 for at least a three month period during the 15-month period ending on the hiring date

 - Long-term Unemployed: A credit of 40% of the first $14,000 of wages (up to $5,600) for employers who hire veterans who have been in receipt of unemployment insurance or compensation for longer than 6 months (whether or not consecutive) in the one-year period ending on the hiring date.

 Wounded Warrior Tax Credit

 - Veterans with Services-Connected Disabilities: Veterans with service-connected disabilities hired within one year of being discharged from the military.
 The credit is 40% of the first $12,000 of wages (up to $4,800).